 Siu Mai Wrap

-- Form a “o” shape with your thumb & middle finger.
+- Form a “o” shape with your thumb and middle finger.
 Lay one wrapper flat ontop of the “o”.
-Scoop 2 tablespoons of filling into a wrapper with a spoon into the “o”, and pat down with spoon until flat.
+With your free hand, scoop 2 tablespoons of filling into a wrapper with a spoon into the “o”, and pat down with the back of the spoon until flat.
 Place siu mai onto a plate, and set aside.1 package egg wonton wrappers

 - To your finished siu mai, scoop a small amount of fish eggs, if using.1 tbsp fish eggs

 - Arrange siu mai onto your steamer (see Note 4) and steam for 8 minutes.
 Enjoy!